Gary W. Jackson

 - North Carolina Open Government Coalition, Sunshine Award for Advocacy, 2015

-- Fellow, American Bar Foundation – the top one-third of 1% of lawyers in the United States
+- Fellow*, American Bar Foundation – limited to 1% of lawyers licensed to practice in each jurisdiction

 - Who’s Who in American Law